TerryV8/click-count/docs/terraform_private_subnet.md

 }
 ```

-We added the aws_elasticache_subnet_group since we are going to use later the aws_elasticache_replication_group module for creating Redis database.
+We add the aws_elasticache_subnet_group since we are going to use later the aws_elasticache_replication_group module for creating Redis database.